moreati/scanwalk/README.md

 It only supports newer Pythons, on platforms with a working `os.scandir()`.

 `scanwalk.walk()` lacks features compared to `os.walk()`
-- entries aren't sorted, they arrive in an undefined order
+- directories and files are intermingled
-- there's no control over traversal order (e.g. depth first, breadth first)
+- Traversal is always semi depth-first (e.g. depth first, breadth first)
-- there's no way to skip directories
+- there's no way to skip directories (WIP)

 ## Related work